Big Brother 12 (American season): Future appearances

 Britney Haynes returned for Big Brother 14 in 2012 as a coach to new HouseGuests.
 Britney also competed on The Amazing Race 31 with fellow Big Brother 14 Housemate, Janelle Pierzina.
+In 2023, Haynes made brief appearances in the premiere and finale episodes of Big Brother 25.
+Later that year, Haynes competed on Big Brother Reindeer Games.
+In 2025, Haynes competed on the third season of The Traitors.

 Hayden Moss competed on Survivor: Blood vs. Water with his then-girlfriend, Kat Edorsson of Survivor: One World.

 In 2020, Enzo Palumbo returned to compete on Big Brother: All-Stars.
 In 2022, Palumbo competed on The Challenge: USA.
-During that year, Rachel appeared as a contestant on the USA Network reality competition series, Snake in the Grass.
-In 2023, she also competed on Peacock's reality TV series The Traitors.
+In 2025, Palumbo competed on The Amazing Race 38 partnered with a his brother.

 Summary

 On Day 1, the original thirteen HouseGuests entered the house.
 Following their introductions, the HouseGuests all learned of the Saboteur twist, in which one HouseGuest was in the house solely to cause drama amongst the group, and could target an individual HouseGuest or the group as a whole.
 If the Saboteur can make it past the fifth week, they will earn a $50,000 prize and will immediately leave the game.
 The Saboteur would play the game much like their fellow HouseGuests, being eligible to win Head of Household as well as the Power of Veto.
 Following this news, the HouseGuests divided into two teams of six to compete in their first Head of Household competition; due to the uneven number of HouseGuests, Andrew chose to sit out from the competition, and it was later revealed that he had earned immunity from the first eviction for doing so.
 HouseGuests then competed in the "Hot Dog, We Have a Wiener" Head of Household competition.
 For this competition, one member from each team would ride an over-sized hot dog wiener across the backyard in an attempt to reach the other side without falling; the HouseGuests would earn money depending on when they made it across, with the first HouseGuest receiving $10,000 and the amount decreasing with each person.
 The HouseGuests could only keep the money if their team won the competition.
 The last HouseGuest to make it across for their team would win the title of Head of Household.
 Hayden became the first Head of Household of the season, while Monet was the winner of the $10,000 prize.
 Upon returning inside, the lights in the house were shut off, and when they were turned back on it was revealed that the Saboteur had locked the storage room, meaning the HouseGuests had nothing except for slop to eat for the next few days.